-There are nine classes available for the new player (Death Knights aren’t available, since you have to be level 55 with one character before you can play one.)
+There are ten classes available for the new player (Death Knights aren’t available, since you have to be level 55 with one character before you can play one.)
 I’ll break them down into Melee (hand to hand combat,) Bolt lobber (ranged combat with spell or arrow,) and Healer.
-Some classes do two, some do all three:
+Some classes do two, some do all three.

-- Hunter – bolt lobber with melee pet
+- Hunter – bolt lobber with melee pet.
+Ranged DPS.

-- Warlock – bolt lobber with melee or bolt lobbing pet
+- Warlock – bolt lobber with melee or bolt lobbing pet.
+DPS only.

 Priests are the most difficult class to level up efficiently when you first start them up, as they just don’t do much damage at the lower levels.
 Mages are also difficult for the new player because, in spite of their ability to inflict substantial damage, they are fragile and easily killed.
 Tactics are extremely important with Mages, and good tactics may be difficult to work out when you are just trying to learn how to play the game for the first time.
 For both of these classes teaming with others can help.